geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 These values help diagnose whether slowness is caused by query execution, network latency, or oversized results.

-## Query Limits
+## Query Pagination

-The UI defaults to 1,000 rows and clamps requests to a hard maximum of 5,000 rows.
+The UI defaults to `runSuiteQLPaged`, `1000` rows per page, and `50` pages.

-The RESTlet also enforces the same hard maximum so users cannot bypass the UI cap by editing the request payload.
+The RESTlet enforces the same pagination caps so users cannot bypass the UI by editing the request payload.

+Direct `runSuiteQL` mode is available for smaller queries.
+When direct execution returns at least the configured page size, the RESTlet automatically re-runs the query with `runSuiteQLPaged` to paginate longer result sets.

 ## Troubleshooting